Laurel Goodwin: Life and career

 She also played roles in some comedy series.
 These included the role of Phoebe, the Chief's niece, in the TV comedy Get Smart and the role of Stella in two episodes of The Beverly Hillbillies ("Robin Hood and the Sheriff" and "Robin Hood of Griffith Park") (both 1967).

+Personal life and death

 She married Walter Wood, c.
 1967.
 After retiring from acting in 1971, Goodwin pursued a career in home nursing for over 35 years.
 When Wood became ill, she began taking care of him full-time until he died about a year and a half later, in 2010.

 Goodwin died in Cathedral City, California, on February 25, 2022, at the age of 79.